Policies & Procedures

 - Students on disciplinary probation and/or who have a significant history of disciplinary problems may not be eligible to participate in study abroad.

-- MU short-term faculty-led programs are open to non-MU students, members of the consortium, and alumni.
-Students who wish to study abroad on an MU faculty-led program or an International Internship program after graduation will be enrolled as non-degree seeking students.
+- MU short-term summer faculty-led programs are open to non-MU students, and members of the consortium.
+Students who wish to study abroad on an summer faculty-led program or a Global Internship Program after graduation will be enrolled as non-degree seeking students.

-- MU students, including first-year students and transfer students, must have completed one semester at Marymount University prior to departure in order to participate in a fall, spring, or year-long study abroad program.
-Students cannot study abroad in their final semester.
+- Transfer students must have completed one semester at Marymount University prior to departure in order to participate in a fall, spring, or year-long study abroad program.

 - Students must meet all stated requirements and deadlines to be eligible to study abroad.